-Neighborhood sewer fishing is the next big thing.
+Neighborhood sewer fishing could be the next big thing.
 Here’s a tutorial.

-If you have ever been neighborhood sewer fishing, then this is not news to you.
+If you’ve ever been neighborhood sewer fishing, this isn’t news to you.
 But if you haven’t, get ready to have your mind blown.

-Sewer fishing will force you to use a little more finesse and patience, but the dividends will pay off.
+Sewer fishing will force you to use a little more finesse and patience, but it actually will pay off.

-Fish Whisperer makes the distinction that the the sewer must be a storm sewer and must be near a pond and that it cannot be a sanitation sewer.
+Fish Whisperer makes the distinction that the the sewer must be a storm sewer near a pond and that it can’t be a sanitation sewer.

 There you have it.
 It does take some strategy, as the Fish Whisperer shows in this video, but it’s absolutely possible.
 The tackle is fairly standard.
 Trilene 20-pound-test line with a small circle hook and a 2-to-3-ounce sinker that won’t fall through the hole when the fish is hooked.